 While a 5000-pixel by 3000-pixel image is great for framing, it's horrible for your website.
+Make sure the width and height of your images are optimized for the device they're being viewed on.
 Keep in mind that most desktop screens are 1920 pixels wide and mobile screens are typically no more than 700 pixels wide.
 Now that the image has the correct width and height, make sure it also has the correct file size.
 DPI stands for “dots per inch” and is a good way to reduce image size.

 While a DPI of 300 is fine for many images to be printed, it is excessive for most screens, especially for mobile devices.
 A DPI of 72 is quite standard for web publishing and can optimize image loading time.
+Another factor that can slow down your website is page redirects.
 These URLs can point to a dead page or to a red page called “301 permanently moved” or “302 found”.
 Basically, this means that your server must go to these pages before they go to the real one, a task that accumulates load time.

 There are many solutions to this type of problem, such as manually editing external links, deleting old pages, adding better redirect code or even recovering these pages.
 Finally, make sure your website is secure and loading in less than 1 second.
 People not only expect speed but also make decisions at lightning speed.
 Did you know that it takes less than 3 seconds for a person to decide if they like your website?
 So if you want people to stay and buy your service, you better not waste those precious 3 seconds on a slow loading site.
 Ah themes, I love nothing more than trying new WordPress themes, seeing what it looks and feels like working with them.
 However, if you don't follow WordPress redirection best practices, you can have a negative impact on your site's user experience and search engine optimization (SEO).